k8ssandra/k8ssandra/docs/content/en/install/local/multi-cluster-helm/_index.md

 helm search repo k8ssandra-operator
 ```

-In the following example, of the four clusters we've created in the section above, we'll use `kind-k8ssandra-0` as our control-plane.
+In the following example, of the three clusters we've created in the section above, we'll use `kind-k8ssandra-0` as our control-plane.

 ```bash
 kubectx kind-k8ssandra-0